 We often get caught up in the awesomeness of the story when it’s being told, but fail to think of the details.
 And when we are faced with our own conflict and tough decisions, we tend to quickly want to cry out for someone to help us out of that situation immediately.
 Because no one likes to go through conflict and difficulty and unwanted life changes.

-I love a good story.
-It’s one of the reasons I love the Old Testament in the Bible, because of the stories.
-I love to read and think about the stories of Job, Josiah, Joseph, Moses, Abraham, Hosea, and so many more.
+Because I love stories, I love the Old Testament in the Bible.
+I love to read and think about the stories of people such as Job, Josiah, Joseph, Moses, Abraham, Hosea, and so many more.
 Incredible stories of men who were in the midst of crazy difficult situations, and yet who remained faithful and persevered through them.

-Josiah grew up in a nation that walked away from God…so much so that the religious leaders had lost the Bible.
-The entire nation didn’t care about following God, and yet Josiah led them back to following God again.
+Josiah grew up in a nation that had walked away from God…so much so that the religious leaders had lost the Book of the Law.
+Josiah’s father and grandfather were not at all good role models for him to follow.
+It appears as though the entire nation didn’t care about following God.
+And yet, Josiah sought after God and led them back to following God again.

 2 Kings 23:25 says of Josiah – “Before him there was no king like him, who turned to the Lord with all his heart and with all his soul and with all his might, according to all the Law of Moses, nor did any like him arise after him“.
 The Bible essentially calls Josiah one of a kind.
 WOW!
 What a thing to have said about you.
 But consider all he had to go through every day of his life in order for that to be said of him.

-Joseph’s brothers hated him so much they almost killed him, but instead sold him as a slave.
+Joseph’s brothers hated him so much they almost killed him, but instead they sold him as a slave.
 He worked hard and started getting recognized for his hard work by his master, until his master’s wife falsely accused him of attempted rape, so he was thrown in prison.
 There he worked hard and the prison guards took notice.
-He met someone in prison he helped, and when that person got out they promised to work to get him out…but forgot to for 2 years.
-He was final released and was put 2nd in command in Egypt to help with the coming famine.
+He met someone in prison he helped, and when that person got out they promised to work to get him out…but forgot about that promise for 2 years.
+When he was finally released, he was made 2nd in command in Egypt to help with the coming famine.
 And then, his brothers showed up needing help from him.
 What a prime opportunity for some revenge, which I think we would say they had coming.
 But he shows them love and compassion (after messing with them for a little bit).

 In Genesis 50:20 Joseph said to his brothers “As for you, you meant evil against me, but God meant it for good, to bring it about that many people should be kept alive, as they are today.”
 Despite all they did to him, he stayed focused on God and doing what was right in his life.
 Amazing!